Hardik7269/amazon-clone-resteasy/README.md

      ```bash
      git clone https://github.com/<your-username>/amazon-clone.git
      ```
-     - Use this command to clone all the branch to your local:
+     - ⚠️⚠️ Use this command to clone all the branch to your local and checkout the last branch created for all the features ⚠️⚠️:
      ```bash
      git branch -r | grep -v '\->' | sed "s,\x1B\[[0-9;]*[a-zA-Z],,g" | while read remote; do git branch --track "${remote#origin/}" "$remote"; done
      ```